trthsa/InterviewQuest/README.md

 | Question | Answer |
 | -------- | ------ |
-| **What is nodejs?** | Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-It is used to create server-side applications and network programs.
+| **What is nodejs?** | ` Node.js is an open-source, cross-platform JavaScript runtime environment for developing a diverse variety of server tools and applications.
+It is built on Chrome's V8 JavaScript engine and offers a non-blocking I/O API.
 Features of Node.js include:

-- Event-driven programming
+• Event-driven, asynchronous I/O
-- Non-blocking I/O
+• Single-threaded but highly scalable
-- Asynchronous programming
+• Easy to use and learn
-- Single-threaded
+• Supports multiple programming paradigms
-- High scalability
+• High performance
-- Cross-platform compatibility |
+• Open source` |